finos/SymphonyElectron/docs/development/DEV_SETUP.md

 - npm install
 - npm run demo (runs platform specific commands)

+*Note*:
-Remember to set this.origin to '*' in app-bridge.ts when running the demo.
-Search for // DEMO-APP: and comment that line back in.
-Make sure to comment it out again before you commit.
+- Remember to set this.origin to '*' in `app-bridge.ts` when running the demo.
+- Search for // DEMO-APP: and comment that line back in.
+- Make sure to comment it out again before you commit.

 ## Build Instructions:

-### Mac
+### Mac 🖥
 - npm install
 - npm run dev (to run locally)
-- to build mac app:
+- To build the macOS app:
   * npm run unpacked-mac
   * The distributable is created in the `dist/mac` directory
 - to build mac package (installer):
   * npm run packed-mac
   * The .pkg file will be generated in the `installer/mac/build` directory

-### Windows
+### Windows 💻
 - npm install
 - npm run dev (to run locally)
 - To build windows unpacked exe: